kasemdeautsch/PP4/README.md

     not to choose the current time, as this issue will be handelled in the future.
   - Also date in admin is not validated as the admin can choose past date, the solution for now not to choose previous dates as this will be handled in future iteration.

 <u>[Back To Top](#table)</u>
 <hr/>
-## Testing

 <h2 id="deploy">Deploying</h2>

-After Django project was created and database tables (tables) as well, we migrated these tables to the databese, as the **db.sqlite3** database that comes with django only working for developement enviroment and not suitaable for production server like "Heroku", Heroku offers a "sqlite" database with some charge, for our project we used an instance of PostgreSQL which a cloude based Database hosted on [CI Database](https://dbs.ci-dbs.net/). provided by Code Intitute for free.
+After Django project was created and database tables as well, we migrated these tables to the databese, as the **db.sqlite3** database that comes with django only working for developement enviroment and not suitable for production server like "Heroku", Heroku offers a "sqlite" database with some charge, for our project we used an instance of PostgreSQL which is a cloude based Database hosted on [CI Database](https://dbs.ci-dbs.net/). provided by Code Intitute for free.

-Steps for deploying:
+**Steps for deploying:**

 **Create Heroku App**
   1. Login to heroku and create new app.